edjiang/CodeDay-Guide/CodeDay.md

 The Place
 ---------

-Unless you have your own location (like StudentRND does in Bellevue), you'll want to get a list of possible dates, because you'll need to find a venue to work with you.

-Unfortunately, getting the venue is the second most-difficult part of organizing your first CodeDay.
-The only way to go about it is to contact lots of them.
-Here are some suggestions:
+While it may seem difficult, finding a venue to host CodeDay seems to be fairly straightforward.
+Try to contact

   1. Co-working spaces and incubators/accelerators.
 They're usually the most flexible of any of the choices, and a good atmospheric fit.
   2. Startup offices
   3. Corporate event spaces.
-They often donate them.
   4. Your school.

 Unless you can track down major sponsorship (and trying to do so is usually a waste of time), the venue needs to be free.
 So talking to conference centers and hotels is usually a waste of your time.

-If you're using a space from a school, make sure there aren't any hidden fees, such as security or power.
-"Free" isn't always free for large institutions.
-Also, pay attention to the rules they might impose on use.

 All CodeDay venues need, at a minimum: